Sheffield R meetup - 6th March 2018 (Updated for SITraN journal club - 2nd April 2019)

 You can build a singularity image from a docker container

-### Run where you have sudo access
+with an analysis script### Run where you have sudo access

 sudo singularity build singularity/dexseq docker://markdunning/dexseq-analysis